History amir khusro

 Hameen ast-o hameen ast-o hameen ast.

-If there is any paradise on the face of the earth,
+If there is any paradise on the face of

 This is it, this is it, this is it